indexima-dev/ansible-indexima-install/README.md

 To only partially execute the Indexima install role, you can use the following tags

+install, update, conf and start/stop/restart tags can be prefixed with a 'g' or a 'v' to only apply to Galactica (core engine) or Visualdoop (console) respectively.
+Eg. `ansible-playbook -i hosts indexima.yml -t 'grestart'` restarts only the core engine. `ansible-playbook -i hosts indexima.yml -t 'vconf'` only deploys the configuration for the console.

+If no tags are provided, it is the equivalent of executing the following command: `ansible-playbook -i hosts indexima.yml -t 'prerequisites,update,conf,restart'`

 | Tag value          | Description         | Command example |
 | ------------------ | ------------------- | ------- |
 | install | Executes the prerequisites install as well as Indexima.
 Also deploys the service files and the selected jdbc drivers.
 Does *not* deploy the conf.
 Prefix install with a 'g' to install only Galactica.
 Prefix with a 'v' for Visualdoop (dev console) | `ansible-playbook -i hosts indexima.yml -t 'install'` |